OKNoah/final-orm/modules/ui-js-loader/readme.md

 TODO:
 ---

-Pre compile component templates (string) to Virtual DOM elements
+1) Pre compile component templates (string) to Virtual DOM elements, like React.

-like this:
+2) Pre compile styles to shadow styles for Shadow DOM.

+Now this is the runtime, but I want to be able to produce precompile to accelerate the launch of the application, like this:
 ```javascript
 class Button {